gowthamrao/rameritrade/README.md

 using CRON jobs on a linux server (e.g. AWS).
 Using the TD API you can fully automate trade execution across multiple accounts and multiple log ins, assuming you have access and permission to do so.
-This can be a great way to dollar cost average into the market\!
+This can be a great way to dollar cost average into the market for an IRA\!

 The authentication process takes a few steps and requires a manual log in (see process description below), but once initial authentication is